kosperera/dotfiles/README.md

 - `dc` is the alias for `docker compose`.
 Try `dc h` to show the list of supported commands.
 - `sql` is the alias for a dead simple SQL Server running on docker.
 Try `sql h` to show the list of supported commands.
-- `git a` and `gh a` are aliases to list all the aliases.
+- `gh a` and `git a` are aliases to list all their aliases.
 - `serve` is a short hand command to run a dead simple web server from the current folder.
-Try `serve 4239` to see it in action.
+Try `serve 4321` to see it in action.
 - `yolo` is to upgrade *Every Effin Thingy*.